-OmniCenter can monitor any service or other application on any host to ensure that it’s available and properly responding to requests by using “service checks” (for example, a connectivity check for MSSQL).
+OmniCenter can monitor any service or other application on any host to ensure that it’s available and properly responding to requests by using service checks (for example, a connectivity check for MSSQL).
 Checks are multistage to make sure that a service really is failing before sending you an alert.

-The OmniCenter “Config Manager” will monitor device configurations for any devices it has authentication access to and log any changes being made through its “config checks.”
+The OmniCenter Config Manager will monitor device configurations for any devices it has authentication access to and log any changes being made through its config check.
 It will also send you a notification alerting you to exactly what those changes were.
 You can then easily view all configuration changes in a timeline, calendar or list view.
 OmniCenter also automatically downloads and archives each changed configuration so previous ones can be restored, if necessary.
 Previously downloaded configurations from any date can even be compared to the current one in a special context-sensitive editor that visually highlights the differences between them.

-Any website or other web-based application can be monitored for availability and responsiveness with a “WebART check.”
-Through the use synthetic monitoring, OmniCenter can replicate behavioral paths that typical users might take while using an application, and provide a breakdown of the responsiveness of each path segment (including DNS and TCP times).
-These checks can be performed from a variety of remote reflectors to evaluate an application’s performance from a variety of regions.
+Websites and other web-based application can be monitored for availability and responsiveness with WebART checks.
+Through the use synthetic monitoring, OmniCenter can replicate behavioral paths that typical users might take while using your web application and provide a breakdown of the responsiveness of each path segment (including DNS and TCP times).
+These checks can be performed from a variety of remote reflectors to evaluate an application’s performance from a variety of regions around the globe.

 Cloud and Virtual Environment Resources